Ammonium dichromate

-Ammonium dichromate is sometimes known as Vesuvian Fire, because of its use in demonstrations of tabletop "volcanoes".
-However, this demonstration has become unpopular in schools due to the compound's carcinogenic nature.
+Ammonium dichromate is used in demonstrations of tabletop "volcanoes".
+However, this demonstration has become unpopular with school administrators due to the compound's carcinogenic nature.
 It has also been used in pyrotechnics and in the early days of photography.

 Properties

-At room temperature and pressure, the compound exists as orange, acidic crystals soluble in water and alcohol.
+At standard temperature and pressure, the compound exists as orange, acidic crystals soluble in water and ethanol.
 It is formed by the action of chromic acid on ammonium hydroxide with subsequent crystallisation.